JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 and the main app that ill run has to be in main and be called app-fastapi-ui.py
 ```

+#### Testing Firebase Auth

+EDIT FROM THE FUTURE: Just coming from the firebase 101 post to try the FastAPI + Firebase Auth Setup here

 ```
 can you document in a ./ui-for-fastapi.readme the technology used and if any frameworks were applied for the UI?